LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     2. Design a custom script to perform the transformation, and then use the Lookup function within a Map action to reference the script and transform the customer status codes.
     3. Create a connection between the two systems, then use a SQL query to access the Lookup table directly. and map the customer Status codes.
     4. Create a Lookup table with the mappings of customer status codes, and then use the Lookup function within a Map action to reference the table and perform the transformation.<br><br>
-47. **You created a scheduled integration in Oracle Integration Cloud (OIC) that uses scheduled parameters named startDate and endDate to determine the date range for a data synchronization process.
-The default values for these parameters are set to the previous day for startDate and the current day for endDate.
-However, you now want to schedule a run of the instance with a different start date. <br> What should you do?**
+47. **You have created a Scheduled integration in Oracle Integration Cloud (OIC), which uses schedule parameters named startDate and endDate to determine the date range for a data synchronization process.
+The default values for these parameters are set to the previous and current dates.
+However, you now want to schedule a run of the instance with different start and end dates. </br> What should you do to achieve this?**
     1. Modify the parameter value in the instance's integration proFrties and the instance.
     2. Modify the parameter value in the integration code and redeploy the integration.
     3. Override the parameter value when scheduling the integration instance.